 Boats are used every day for various things, be it catching fish in personal or commercial fishing boats, enjoying recreational activities in rented ones, or merely spending a holiday on a luxury boat.
 You must be well aware that there are different types of boats.

 Most people are familiar with simple fishing boats which they might have used in lakes and the lifeboats which of course, as the name suggests, are deployed for saving lives.
 These are generally kept in larger vessels and called for action when this vessel fails, and the passengers have to be transported to a secure location.
 They have food and water supply that can come handy in case of a shipwreck or a similar situation.

 As mentioned earlier, there are different types of boats.
-The differences lie in the construction material, the mode of propulsion and on use cases.
+The differences lie in the construction material, the mode of propulsion, and on use cases.
 The most widely used materials for construction are fiberglass and aluminum.
-Pressed aluminum is common in entry-level trailer boats.
+Pressed aluminum is common in entry-level trailer vessel boats.

 Boats also differ in how they are powered.
 Motorboats are engine-powered while sailboats are propelled partly or entirely by sails.
 Rowing boats require skillful handling of oars and one or more pair of strong hands.